pfsense/docs/source/vpn/ipsec/routing-internet-traffic-through-a-site-to-site-ipsec-vpn.rst

 In Site B

-Do the same as in Site A but in the **Remote Gateway** field enter Site A’s public IP address or FQDN and in the **Description** field enter ‘Site A’.
+Do the same as in Site A but in the **Remote Gateway** field enter Site A's public IP address or FQDN and in the **Description** field enter 'Site A'.

 Set up the IPsec tunnel Phase 2
 -------------------------------